 “I got to a point where I couldn’t take it any more.
 Even though I earned good money and had what appeared to be a great job I was thoroughly unhappy and miserable.
 Money can only paper over the cracks for so long.

 “I wanted to help people and whereas sales sometimes allowed me to do that, more often than not it didn’t.
 Being a Life Coach means I don’t have to ever compromise and it feels greeeeeat!”

 Who is Tim?
 After doing sales for 20 years, Tim did a 180 and became a life coach.
 His coaching style is both funny and provocative, but most importantly, he will help you become unstuck.
-Tim has been doing this for almost a decade and we hope he’ll never stop.
+A true master on finding fulfilling work, Tim has been doing this for almost a decade and we hope he’ll never stop.

 9. Mary Jaksch

 “My most fulfilling work is as a writer online and as a Zen Master offline.
 Both of these careers seem to find me; I never envisaged them as a future potential.